 Video Killed the Radio Star: This could eliminate the use of somewhat more cumbersome methods like Excel to plan trips, though Excel is still pretty powerful for a lot of other things...
 Actually, I could see this putting travel agencies more in the red.

-So in conclusions, we must be careful with tech, but bad things happen using any medium, people will find a way.
+So in conclusion, we must be careful with tech, but bad things happen using any medium, people will find a way.
 We can try to safeguard as much as we can though, while driving positive social change.

 I learned a lot during this project, with respect to the process, and I respect the process a lot more now, having gone down the rabbit hole of doing it wrong.
 It's been a ride!